phillwatson/one-stop/README.md

 ## Architecture
-One-Stop has been designed using an event-driven, modulith service architecture, where each service has a specific area of responsibility; and deployed as a single Docker image.
+One-Stop has been designed using an event-driven, modulith service architecture, where each service has a specific area of responsibility; and the whole is deployed as a single Docker image.

 ![Architecture](./docs/one-stop-arch.png)